-The White Oak Woods Neighborhood Village is a neighborhood village commercial area that is proposed at White Oak Road and Route 277 which is sensitive to the existing character and scale of the location, adjacent to Sherando Park and the White Oak Campground.
+The White Oak Woods Neighborhood Village is a neighborhood village commercial area that is proposed at White Oak Road and Route 277.
+This area should be sensitive to the existing character and scale of the location, adjacent to Sherando Park and the White Oak Campground.
 The orientation of this neighborhood commercial shall be to the park and adjoining street network.
-A new Fire and Rescue Facility and Community Facility shall provide an additional focal point to this area.
+A new fire and rescue facility and community facility shall provide an additional focal point to this area.
 This facility and the commercial land uses shall be of a general scale and context similar to projects such as Creekside.
 High quality building and site design is a priority.
 Accessory residential uses are only permitted as an accessory component of the neighborhood village commercial land uses.